brevzin/cpp_proposals/2121_do_not_return/do-not-return.md

 }
 ```

-But while `throw` is the only exception (not sorry) for the ternary operator,
+But while `throw` is the only exception (not sorry) for the conditional operator,
 there are other statements in C++ which escape their scope and thus could
-potentially be excluded from consideration when it comes to types.
-The full set
+potentially be excluded from consideration when it comes to types, and could
-of such keyword-driven statements is:
+be used as scope-escaping expressions.
+The full set of such keyword-driven
+statements is:

 - `break`
 - `continue`